White woman, Black man in science class with lab goggles, listening to teacher

 Your communication skills

 I remember several assignments in my undergraduate science courses that involved presenting an experiment or concept.
-Many colleges make this a requirement because you’ll have to make presentations in your future science careers.
+Many colleges make this a requirement because you’ll have to make presentations in your future career.
 Your employer will expect you to know how to discuss your findings in a way that connects with your audience.
-Take the following action steps:
+Here are a few tips:

-• Keep it simple: When you are preparing your presentation, consider your audience.
+• Keep it simple: When you're preparing your presentation, consider your audience.
 You want to give adequate information but not overwhelm them.

 • Use appropriate language: Make sure your choice of words is suitable for the audience.
 The goal is to make sure that you share information in a way with the audience that’s attainable.